gr8sk8s/gemini-file-search/README.md

 Imagine having a smart assistant that can read all your PDFs and text files, understand what's in them, and answer any questions you have.
 That's what Gemini File Search does!
 You simply upload your documents (like research papers, reports, or notes), and then you can chat with an AI that has "read" all your files and can find the exact information you need.

 **For Developers:**
-This is a Streamlit-based web application that leverages Google's Gemini File Search API to:
+This repository is a **tutorial and starter project** for learning Google's Gemini File Search Tool.
+It includes:
+- A complete Streamlit-based web application demonstrating the File Search API
-- Upload and index PDF/TXT documents into a Gemini File Search Store
+- Sample code showing how to upload and index PDF/TXT documents into a Gemini File Search Store
-- Enable natural language queries against the indexed documents
+- Implementation of natural language queries against indexed documents
-- Provide answers with source citations from the original documents
+- Examples of handling citations and source references
-- Manage document collections through a user-friendly web interface
+- A user-friendly web interface for managing document collections

+Perfect for developers who want to explore this new capability and understand how to integrate it into their own applications!

 ## Features